-Frequency Task Baffle & Blanket MONTHLY, after every cord of wood OR after each cleaning Baffle and blanket placement is critical to heat output, efficiency and overall life of the appliance.
+FREQUENCY TASK Baffle & Blanket Baffle Retainer Bracket Ceramic Blanket Back of Firebox Baffle Board MONTHLY or after every one (1) cord of wood Baffle and blanket placement is critical to heat output, efficiency and overall life of the appliance.
 Make sure the baffle is pushed all of the way to the back of the firebox and the blanket is laying flat.
 Inspect baffle for cracks.
-Chimney System EVERY 2 MONTHS OR after every 2 cords of wood The chimney and chimney cap must be inspected for soot and creosote every two months during the burn season or more frequency if chimney exceeds or is under 4.3m-4.8m measured from bottom of appliance.
+Chimney System EVERY TWO MONTHS or after every four (4) cords of wood The chimney and chimney cap must be inspected for soot and creosote every two months during the burn season or more frequency if chimney exceeds or is under 14-16 ft (4.3m-4.8m) measured from bottom of appliance.
 This will prevent pipe blockage, poor draft, and chimney fires.
 Always burn dry wood to help prevent cap blockage and creosote build-up.
-Firebrick & Ash Removal WEEKLY OR after every 25 loads of wood Ashes must be cool before you can dispose of the ashes in a non-combustible container.
+Firebrick & Ash Removal WEEKLY or after every 25 loads of wood Ashes must be cool before you can dispose of the ashes in a non-combustible container.
 Firebrick is designed to protect your firebox.
 After ashes are removed, inspect the firebrick and replace firebricks that are crumbling, cracked or broken.
-Door & Glass Assemblies WEEKLY OR after every 25 loads of wood Keep door and glass gasket in good shape to maintain good burn times on a low burn setting.
+Door & Glass Assemblies WEEKLY or after every 25 loads of wood Keep door and glass gasket in good shape to maintain good burn.
 To test: place a dollar bill between the appliance and door and then shut the door.
 If you can pull the dollar out, remove one washer from door handle behind latch cam and try again.
 If you can still pull it out, replace the door gasket.
 Check the glass frame for loose screws to prevent air leakage.
 Check glass for cracks.
-Door Handle Those of YEARLY Check the door latch for proper adjustment.
+Door Handles WEEKLY or after every 25 loads of wood Check the door latch for proper adjustment.
 This is very important especially after the door rope has formed to the appliance face.
 Check door handle for smooth cam operation.